 2. What Should You Know About Electronic Medical Records (EMRs)?

-Electronic medical records are there to replace paper charts and improve the efficiency of a practice’s internal paperwork and data administration.
+Electronic medical records are meant to replace paper charts and improve the efficiency of a practice’s internal paperwork and data administration.

-Electronic health records (EMRs) are not portable; therefore, you cannot share information among other healthcare organizations or networks.
+Electronic health records (EMRs) are not easily portable; therefore, information cannot be shared among other healthcare organizations or networks without approval..

 Electronic medical records (EMRs) are often tailored to the needs of a single institution or medical subspecialty in terms of how they operate and the methods they use.
 Accordingly, there are Electronic Medical Record systems that are tailored to certain fields, such as Pediatrics or Cardiology.
 Electronic health records (EMRs) tailored to certain specialties streamline treatment delivery, paperwork, and billing by providing pre-built templates and other capabilities.

-Electronic medical records (EMRs) may contain medical decision assistance and associated services like lab and radiology, but their structure best serves the requirements of the particular doctor and clinic.
+Electronic medical records (EMRs) may contain medical decision assistance and associated services like lab and radiology, but they are structured in a way that best serves the requirements of the particular doctor and clinic.

 Further Reading on: